NyxHexen/CI_MS1_THH/readme.md

 - Google Chrome: Functionality and style as expected.
 - Firefox: Functionality as expected.
     - Style difference in scroll bar appearance from the other browsers due to the fact Firefox utilises JavaScript to change the appearance instead.
-- Opera/Opera GX: Functionality as expected.
+- Opera/Opera GX: Functionality and style  as expected.
-- Safari: Functionality as expected.
+- Safari: Functionality and style  as expected.
 (Thank you, Kera!)

 ### Devices tested on: